Educational neuroscience: Pragmatic concerns

 Costs: Neuroscience methods are highly expensive, and the expected outcomes do not justify the costs.
 However, Varma et al. point out that educationally relevant neuroscience may attract addition funding to education research rather than usurping resources.
 The essential claim of educational neuroscience is that the two fields are interdependent and that a portion of the funding allocated collectively to the two fields should be directed towards shared questions.

-Timing: Neuroscience, while expanding rapidly, is still in relative infancy with regards to the non-invasive study of healthy brains, and thus education researchers should wait until more data is collected and distilled into succinct theories.
+Timing: Neuroscience, while expanding rapidly, is still in relative infancy with regard to the non-invasive study of healthy brains, and thus education researchers should wait until more data is collected and distilled into succinct theories.
 Contrary to this, Varma et al. argue that some success is already evident.
 For example, studies examining the success of dyslexia remediation programmes have been able to reveal the impact of these programmes on the brain networks supporting reading.
 This in turn leads to the generation of new research questions.

 Control: If education allows neuroscience in the door, theories will increasingly be cast in terms of neural mechanisms and debates will rely increasingly on neuroimaging data.
 Neuroscience will cannibalise resources and education research will lose its independence.
 Varma et al. argue that the assumption of an asymmetric relationship between the two fields is unnecessary.
 Education has the potential to influence neuroscience, directing future research into complex forms of cognition and education researchers can help Educational Neuroscience to avoid naïve experiments and repetition of earlier mistakes.

 Neuromyths: Thus far most of the neuroscience findings applied to education have turned out to be neuromyths, irresponsible extrapolations of basic research to education questions.
 Furthermore, such neuromyths have escaped beyond academia and are being marketed directly to teachers, administrators and the public.
 Varma et al. respond that the existence of neuromyths reveals a popular fascination with brain function.
 Appropriate translation of educational neuroscience results and well established collaborative research can decrease the likelihood of neuromyths.